William Bligh: Early life

 Bligh married Elizabeth Betham, daughter of a customs collector (stationed in Douglas, Isle of Man), on 4 February 1781.
 The wedding took place at nearby Onchan.
-A few days later, he was appointed to serve on HMS Belle Poule as master (senior warrant officer responsible for navigation).
+The couple had eight children together: six daughters and twin sons (the boys died in infancy).
+The couple remained married until Elizabeth's death on 15 April 1812.
+A few days after the wedding, Bligh was appointed to serve on HMS Belle Poule as master (senior warrant officer responsible for navigation).
 Soon after this, in August 1781, he fought in the Battle of Dogger Bank under Admiral Parker, which won him his commission as a lieutenant.
 For the next 18 months, he was a lieutenant on various ships.
 He also fought with Lord Howe at Gibraltar in 1782.

-Between 1783 and 1787, Bligh was a captain in the merchant service.
-Like many lieutenants, he would have found full-pay employment in the Navy; however, commissions were hard to obtain with the fleet largely demobilised at the end of the War with France when that country was allied with the North American rebelling colonies in the War of American Independence (1775–1783).
+Between 1783 and 1787, Bligh was a captain in the Merchant Service.
+Like many lieutenants, he would have found full-pay employment in the Navy; however, commissions were hard to obtain with the fleet largely demobilised at the end of the War with France, during which that country was allied with the North American rebelling colonies in the War of American Independence (1775–1783).
 In 1787, Bligh was selected as commander of His Majesty's Armed Transport Bounty.
 He rose eventually to the rank of vice admiral in the Royal Navy.